Building a REST API

 🥐 A great next step is to integrate with GitHub.
 Once you've linked with GitHub, Encore will automatically start building and running tests against your Pull Requests.

-We're excited to hear what you're going to build with Encore, join the pioneering developer community on Slack and share your story.
+We're excited to hear what you're going to build with Encore, join the pioneering developer community on Discord and share your story.